YiannisG/user_management/README.md

 1. Add error handling for informative error messages
 2. Improve pagination on list-users.
 Currently only page 1 is returned
-3. ADd unit testing to routes
+3. Add unit testing to routes
-4. Deploy to production
+4. Deploy to cloud instance
 5. Create Views to display specific table combinations